aptech/docs/docs/CR-lusol.rst

 Purpose
 ----------------

-Computes the solution of LUx = b where L is a lower triangular matrix and U is an upper triangular matrix.
+Computes the solution of :math:`LUx = b` where *L* is a lower triangular matrix and *U* is an upper triangular matrix.

 Format
 ----------------
 .. function:: lusol(b, L, U)

-    :param b:
+    :param b: data
     :type b: PxK matrix

-    :param L:
+    :param L: lower triangular matrix
-    :type L: PxP lower triangular matrix
+    :type L: PxP matrix

-    :param U:
+    :param U: upper triangular matrix
-    :type U: PxP upper triangular matrix
+    :type U: PxP matrix

     :returns: x (*PxK matrix*), solution of LUx = b.

 Remarks
 -------

-If b has more than one column, each column is solved for separately, i.e., lusol solves LUx[., i] = b[., i].
+If *b* has more than one column, each column is solved for separately, i.e., :func:`lusol` solves :math:`LUx[., i] = b[., i]`.